 Author: House of Eden

-At least since the first Vegan Fashion Week in Los Angeles 2019, the previous trend will also make a breakthrough in the luxury segment.
-It's about more than a diet or about getting people to adopt a holistic vegan lifestyle.
-Rather, it is about a new perspective on fashion and intersectionality of different areas of life such as the protection of the environment and animals.
+At least since the first Vegan Fashion Week in Los Angeles 2019, succeeds vegan Trend also the breakthrough in the luxury segment.
+It's more than one thing Diet or about getting people to be a holistic vegan lifestyle to cause.
+Rather, it's about a new perspective fashion and intersectionality of different areas of life such as the protection of the environment and animals.